ccamel/awesome-ccamel/README.md

 - [rlopzc/elm-webpack-starter](https://github.com/rlopzc/elm-webpack-starter) - Elm 0.19 webpack 4 starter template to build SPA
 - [rogeriochaves/spades](https://github.com/rogeriochaves/spades) - Start an Elm SPA ready to the real world
 - [rtfeldman/elm-spa-example](https://github.com/rtfeldman/elm-spa-example) - A Single Page Application written in Elm
+- [ryannhg/elm-storybook-example](https://github.com/ryannhg/elm-storybook-example) - An example of how you can build a design system with Elm + Storybook!
 - [stil4m/elm-analyse](https://github.com/stil4m/elm-analyse) - A tool that allows you to analyse your Elm code, identify deficiencies and apply best practices.
 - [timjs/elm-collage](https://github.com/timjs/elm-collage) - Create interactive vector graphics and position them relative to each other
 - [trustbit/Contexture](https://github.com/trustbit/Contexture) - Wizard for the Bounded-Context-Canvas